hanss314/GOLAD/README.md

 Watch [this](https://www.youtube.com/watch?v=JkGZ2Hl1l8c) video for instructions on how to play and some background.
 Alternatively, you can play the tutorial provided in the game.

+Stay tuned for more releases as I update this regularly

 **This version does not have online play.**

 ## To Do List